arosenkranz/scenarios/workshop-dash-frontend-2021/01-getting-started/01-step.md

 12. Open the Storedog app and microsite in your browser by selecting the two tabs on the right.
 Take a moment and familiarize yourself with how the applications work.

   You'll notice a few pieces of the application are a bit buggy.
-For instance, advertisements aren't showing up correctly in the microsite and there's some latency in both the microsite and the storefront.
+For instance, fetching advertisements on click isn't working in the microsite and there's some latency in both the microsite and the main storefront.

   Don't worry about it for now, you'll investigate these errors soon.